MyHDL FPGA Tutorial I (LED Strobe)

 - Download the design to the FPGA development board

 We are not going to specifically review how to use the vendor FPGA tools in this tutorial.
-If you are unfamiliar with the FPGA vendor tools the following link might be useful.
+If you are unfamiliar with the FPGA vendor tools the following links might be useful.

-This was an introductory tutorial to use MyHDL as the design language for FPGA designs.
+This was an introductory tutorial using MyHDL as the design language for FPGA implementations.
 Questions on this tutorial can be submitted in the comments section of this blog post.
-As mentioned the full source code can be found in the BitBucket Repository.
+As mentioned the full source code can be found in a gist.

 If you have any questions or issues feel free to leave a comment in the "comment" section below.

 04-Dec-2015: The previous code embedding method was broken, moved to a new method (gist) of embedded code snips.
 Also updated the code examples and updated the development boards.

 1) The following code-snip in the Test section shows no code snippet